-Bob Rule, forward for original Sonics team, dies at 75
+Bob Rule, star center for expansion Sonics team, dies at 75

 “I go to the locker room and the coach (Al Bianchi) says, ‘Keep putting ’em up.
 He can’t block ’em all.’
 And I said, ‘Yeah, well if I hadn’t made that layup it would have been all of ’em.’ ”

-The 47-point outburst is still a rookie team record and his scoring average was a franchise rookie that stood for 40 years until it was eclipsed by Kevin Durant in 2007-08.
+The 47-point outburst is still a rookie team record.

-Paired with future Hall of Famer Lenny Wilkens, Rule rose to stardom over the next two seasons and might have become the greatest player in franchise history if he hadn’t gotten injured.
+Paired with Hall of Famer Lenny Wilkens, Rule rose to stardom over the next two seasons and might have become the greatest player in franchise history if he hadn’t gotten injured.

 “He had a chance to become an outstanding player,” Wilkens said.
 “Great touch around the basket (and) hook shot.
 He could run the floor and get up and down the court for his size.
 Tremendous potential.

-Note: This story has been updated from the original with a correct photo of Bob Rule.